 - Cold laser

-It is crucial that Cocoa stays in motion, and you can help her by bringing her to Tampa Bay K9 Rehabilitation Center for joint therapy for dogs.
+It is crucial that dogs in this category stay in motion, and you can help them by bringing them to Tampa Bay K9 Rehabilitation Center for joint therapy.
 We can assist you in selecting supplements that naturally alleviate symptoms of osteoarthritis.
 Our doctor may advise cold laser or massage to contribute to her overall health.
 We can also help by recommending a diet rich in antioxidants and low in carbohydrates.

-Our underwater treadmills make movement possible for arthritic animals and allow for pain-free exercise.
-By staying in motion, she will keep her weight down.
+Our underwater treadmills make movement possible for arthritic animals and allow for reduced pain exercise.
+By staying in motion, your pet will keep his or her weight down.
 This alleviates the stress that weight puts on her body.
-Our equipment allows her to have an active lifestyle in Tampa that will keep Cocoa’s tail wagging for years to come!
+Our equipment allows your pet to have an active lifestyle that will keep his or her tail wagging for years to come!

 Some pet owners believe that arthritis only affects aging animals, but if you notice symptoms, you should consider joint therapy for dogs.
 Certain breeds are more susceptible regardless of their age, among them— Dachshunds, German Shepherds, and Great Danes, to only name a few.
-Health complications can occur at any stage of life, and the professionals at a canine hospital can help if they do.
+Health complications can occur at any stage of life, and the professionals at our hospital can help if they do.

 Joint Therapy for Dogs at Tampa Bay K9 Rehabilitation

-If you suspect that Duke may have arthritis, get him an appointment at Tampa Bay K9 Rehabilitation Center.
-Our staff can identify the severity of his condition and create a treatment plan that promotes a high quality of life.
-Your pooch deserves excellent care, whether post-operative rehabilitation or joint therapy for dogs is in order.
+If you suspect that your dog or cat may have arthritis, get him or her an appointment at Tampa Bay K9 Rehabilitation Center.
+Our staff can identify the severity of his or her condition and create a treatment plan that promotes a high quality of life.
+Your pet deserves excellent care, whether post-operative rehabilitation or joint therapy for dogs is in order.
 Contact us online or give us a call at (727) 521-3518.
 Whatever your pup’s needs are, our team can help!